Naeemo/web-model/README.md

     ```

-2. Model.use() takes a config object, like this:
+2. Model.use() takes a config object:

     ```
         Model.use({